MatteoPossamai/techincal_resources/DSA/trees/trees.md

 Inserting an element if there is no specific order is simple.
 You just need to add the element to the end of the tree.
 If there is a specific order, you need to find the right place for the element.

+## TREES NAMES BASED ON THE NUMBER OF CHILDREN

+If a tree can have at most two child, it is called a binary tree, if it can have at most three children, it is called a ternary tree, and then you can call a tree a k-ary tree if it can have at most k children.

 ## PROS

 1. His structure can be used in a lot of cases depending of some more carateristics